transentis/bptk_py/README.md

     series_names={"series_to_rename":"rename_to"},return_df=False)

 ```
-The first plots one or multiple equations for an arbitrary amount of scenarios.
+The method plots one or multiple equations for an arbitrary amount of scenarios.
 The scenario names are specified in the scenario JSON file.
 The other parameters are optional.
 Always use Python's list notations for the plural parameters (``scenarios / equations / scenario_managers``).

-The second method lets you plot one equation for multiple scenarios and uses the same parameter set.
+* ``scenario_managers``: You may use a list to filter the scenarios by the scenario managers.
+If not specified, ``bptk_py`` will look for the specified scenarios(s) within all scenario managers.
+You might receive duplicates.
+We handle this by adding a suffix for all duplicates based on their scenario manager's name.
+* ``scenarios``: Select the scenario(s) to plot.
+Only ``scenarios`` and ``equations`` are mandatory.
+* ``equations``: Select the simulation's equation(s) to plot.
+If no equation is specified, the simulator has nothing to simulate.
 * ``kind``: Kind of plot (area, line, bar, ...)
 * ``alpha``: The alpha defines the opacity.
 Float 0.0 < alpha <= 1.0.
 * ``freq``: Here we define the interval of the dates that we convert the ticks to.
 "D" means daily, "H" hourly, "M" monthly, "Y" annually and so on.